bioconductor-source/TOP/TOP_review.md

 ## NAMESPACE

-- [ ] REQUIRED: The package 'statmod' is listed as a Depends but is not imported from in the NAMESPACE file.
+- [x] REQUIRED: The package 'statmod' is listed as a Depends but is not imported from in the NAMESPACE file.
 This should be added.
+Added statmod.
 - [x] SUGGESTION: Consider adding `importFrom("stats", "coef", "offset", "sd")`.
 Added importFrom("stats", "coef", "offset", "sd").
 - [x] REQUIRED: The '%>%' is has both internal and export listed in its